robot5000-design/ms1-band-website/README.md

 Embedded classic video from Endtroducing in addition to an image of the new album with an opaque overlay on hover which has a link to the album on Spotify.

 A form to sign-up for a subscriber newsletter.
+Email address is required (Form does not send data).

 _2. Music:_